imaman/bigband/modules/septima-lang/README.md

 String(undefined) // "undefined"
 ```

-When `String` is applied to an object or an array it produces the JSON representation of the argument:
+For objects and arrays, `String` produces a JSON representation of its argument:

 ```javascript
 String({ a: 1 }) // "{"a":1}"
 String([1, 2]) // "[1,2]"
 ```

-The `Boolean` function follows standard truthiness rules, converting values to true or false:
+The `Boolean` function implements standard truthiness rules, converting values to `true` or `false`:

 ```javascript
 Boolean(42) // true